httpwg/http-extensions/draft-ietf-httpbis-binary-message.md

 accurately; see {{Section 8.3.1 of H2}}.

 The same message can be truncated with no effect on interpretation.
-In this case, the last two bytes - corresponding to content and a trailer section - can each be removed without altering the semantics of the message.
+In this case, the last two bytes -- corresponding to content and a trailer section -- can each be removed without altering the semantics of the message.

-The same message, encoded using an indefinite-length encoding is shown in
+The same message, encoded using an indefinite-length encoding, is shown in
 {{ex-bini-request}}.
 As the content of this message is empty, the difference in formats is negligible.